Grounds for Termination

+Terminating an employment contract with notice should include a reason justifying the notice.
+Terminating an employment contract without notice will immediately end the employment relationship.
 The Labour Code lists three reasons for immediate termination due to employee misconduct.
 The list is exhaustive.
 The employer does not have to exercise the option should he decide that the employee’s faulty behavior makes it possible to continue employing such an employee.
-The reasons are: 1) gross violation of the employee’s basic employee duties; 2) the employee’s committing of a crime during the employment relation which makes it impossible to continue the employment relation; 3) the employee has lost his/ her authorizations which are necessary for him/her to perform the work at a given position.
 Additionally, the employer can terminate an employment contract with an employee effective immediately where the employee is not at fault in the case of a prolonged unexcused absence of the employee at work.

-In connection with terminating employment relations within a collective dismissal and individual dismissals for reasons which do not concern the employee (if the employer employs at least 20 employees), the employee is entitled to a severance payment in the amount which depends on the duration of the employee’s service and on the amount of his/her salary.
-The amount of the severance payment may not, however, exceed the amount of 15 times of a minimum remuneration for work as set forth in the provisions of the Act on minimum wage (approx. 6.300 EUR).
+In connection with terminating employment relations within a collective dismissal and individual dismissals for reasons which do not concern the employee (if the employer employs at least 20 employees), the employee is entitled to a severance payment.
+The amount of the severance payment may not, however, exceed the amount of 15 times of a minimum remuneration for work as set forth in the provisions of the Act on minimum wage (approx. 7.300 EUR).